snakeztc/NeuralDialog-LaRL/README.md

 to create pre-train models.
 (2) use policy gradient reinforcement learning to fine tune the pretrain model via reinforcement learning.

+Besides that, the other folders contains:

+    - FB: the original facebook implementation from Lewis et al 2017.
+We the pre-trained judge model to score our DealOrNoDeal conversations.
+    - latent_dialog: source code

 ### Step 1: Supervised Learning

     - sl_word: train a standard encoder decoder model using supervised learning (SL)